google-marketing-solutions/bach/README.md

 # bach for Google Ads

-The idea behind `bach` is to provide an easy to use set of abstractions to simplify developing Google Ads solutions related to Google Ads management.
+`bach` provides an easy to use set of abstractions to simplify developing Google Ads solutions related to Google Ads management.
 Most of the solutions consist of three phases: